NutBoltu/programming-problem-solutions/README.md

 ## Programming Problem Solutions

-This is a repository of different programming problem solutions
+This repository contains solutions of different programming problems

 ### UVA Online Judge

+List of solving problems are comming soon

 ### LeetCode

+List of solving problems are comming soon